Top 19 Things To Do In Dubai, UAE - Updated 2025

 Updated

 Dubai, one of the seven emirates in the United Arab Emirates, is undoubtedly the fastest, most glamorous, most affluent and top travel destination not only in Asia but the entire world as well.
-Its economy and tourism have grown at an extraordinary pace and in less than five decades, it has gone from being an obscure city heavily reliant on oil revenue, to emerging as one of the global cities, attracting worldwide attention for its innovative construction projects.
-The beautiful desert, skyscrapers and beaches are what make Dubai all the more appealing.
+Its economy and tourism have grown at an extraordinary pace and in less than five decades.
+It has gone from being an obscure city heavily reliant on oil revenue, to emerging as one of the global cities, attracting worldwide attention for its innovative construction projects.
+The beautiful desert, skyscrapers and beaches are the things Dubai is famous for.
 If you’ve decided to visit the place, here are our recommendations on the top things to do in Dubai, UAE.

-Enjoy time travel by glimpsing into the future and knowing what the world would be like in another 50 years.
+If you’ve ever wanted to be a time traveler, I’d recommend visiting Museum of the Future, where you can glimpse into the future and know what the world will be like in another 50 years.
 Truly one of its kind, this museum offers distinctive themes for visitors and paints a vivid picture of the futuristic world.
 In an expansive experience that taps into all the five senses, the museum blends various facets of science, technology, and spirituality and reimagines the powerful future in all its possibilities.

 With unparalleled exteriors to boast of, the museum is one of the most ambitious projects that has seen the light of day.
 It stands 77 meters (252.62 feet) above the ground and bears exquisite panels of stainless steel with the frontage being decorated in Arabic calligraphy.